Integrating Climate Actions and Disaster Risk Management in the Pacific

 climate change adaptation and resilience pacific islands

 As we have mentioned in several articles on the Climate Adaptation Platform site, the Pacific Islands are highly vulnerable to the effects of climate change.
 The Pacific peoples are already feeling the effects of climate change daily.
-They are living amidst climate change, as pacific island articles tell us.
+They are living amidst climate change, as Pacific Island articles tell us.

 The occurrence of natural disasters is making things worse for them.
 Their geographical location and the islands’ small size make them at the forefront of any natural disasters.